evanwills/regex_tester/README.md

 						{...}

 					],
+					'seconds': 0.002	// [float] [optional] how many seconds it took to apply the regex to the sample },
+										// When regex is OK but didn't match anything in the sample {
-					'seconds': 0.002	// [float] how many seconds it took to apply the regex to the sample },
+					'regexID': 0,		// [integer] [required] ID of the regex that was matched 'ok': true,			// [boolean] [required] was the regex OK (true if there were no errors) 'matched': false,	// [boolean] [required] (if regex is ok) true if the regex matched anything at all 'matches': []		// [array] [required] (if regex is ok) empty list 'seconds': 0.002	// [float] [optional] how many seconds it took to apply the regex to the sample },
+										// When regex had problem
 				{						// regex has errors
-					'regexID': 0,		// [int] ID of the regex that was matched 'ok': false,		// [bool] was the regex OK (true if there were no errors) },
+					'regexID': 0,		// [integer] [required] ID of the regex that was matched 'ok': false,		// [boolean] [required] was the regex OK (true if there were no errors) },
 				{...}				// sampleMatch objects
 			]
 		}
 	],
-	'success': true,	// [boolean] whether or not there were any problems }
+	'success': true,	// [boolean] [required] whether or not there were any problems }
 ```